The clouds caressed the blue sky above the barren lands.

 He was granted that power.
 Nevertheless, he paid with his soul.

 By the end of his life, he had become a cruel man, hated by many.
-However, he was the only one that had searched, found and used the power.

 He died on the battlefield, earning for his country the freedom he searched for himself.